tulip-control/dd/README.md

 - convenience: the module [`dd.autoref`](https://github.com/johnyf/dd/blob/master/dd/autoref.py) wraps
-  `dd.bdd` and takes care of reference counting, using [`__del__`](https://docs.python.org/2/reference/datamodel.html#object.__del__).
+  `dd.bdd` and takes care of reference counting using [`__del__`](https://docs.python.org/2/reference/datamodel.html#object.__del__).

 - "low level": the module [`dd.bdd`](https://github.com/johnyf/dd/blob/master/dd/bdd.py) requires that the user in/decrement the reference counters associated with nodes that are used outside of a `BDD`.

-Expressions in both [TLA+](https://en.wikipedia.org/wiki/TLA%2B) and [Promela](https://en.wikipedia.org/wiki/Promela) syntax are supported.

 ## Automated reference counting